5 Ways to Increase Customer Engagement within Your Craft Beverage Business

 Interact with your customers via digital touch points

 1.)
 Increase On-Premise Activity by Tailoring the Experience to What Your Customers Expect

-Visiting a craft beverage manufacturer, like a craft brewery for example, should be a unique experience, and not just like a visit to the local bar.
-Increase customer engagement by tailoring the experience of your guests from the second they walk in the door.
+Visiting a craft beverage manufacturer, like a craft brewery for example, should be a unique experience, and not just like any visit to the local bar.
+Increase customer engagement by tailoring your guest's experiences from the second they walk in the door.
 A simple welcome can completely impact the way the customer feels about their entire experience.

 Once a customer is in the door, do your best to cater to them.
 Provide an experience, not just a beverage.
-Your craft beverage business has a story and the more your customer experiences the passion you have behind the beverage, the more they feel connected.
+Your craft beverage business has a story and the more your customer experiences the passion you have behind the beverage, the more they feel connected to your brand.
 Treat customers as individuals, not just a blanket statement.
-It’s been proven that a simple “hi” and “thank you” can go a long way in a guest's experience.
+It’s been proven that a simple “Hi” and “Thank You” can go a long way in a guest's experience.

-Statistics collected by Secret Hopper, a mystery shopping service for craft breweries, found that “guests are greeted with a smile, “hello,” or other welcoming gesture" on 81.4 percent of brewery visits.
+According to Andrew Coplon, the founder of the Secret Hopper, a mystery shopping service for craft breweries, found that guests are "greeted with a smile," “hello,” or "other welcoming gesture" on 81.4 percent of brewery visits.
 When a brewery employee greets a guest in this manner, that guest will recommend, and return based on that experience 94.9 percent of the time.
 When a brewery employee does not begin the experience with a smile, “hello,” or other welcoming gesture, that guest will only recommend/return 75.9 percent of the time.

 To keep people coming back, notice overall trends in their beverage consumption and cater to the customers.
-Notice what beers a customer might be drinking and recommend beers based on their choices.
+Notice what drinks a customer might be drinking and recommend drinks based on their choices.
 It makes the experience at your craft beverage business feel authentic and personal and will keep them returning for more of their favorite craft beverages.